hstaudacher/osgi-jax-rs-connector/README.md

 building RESTful web services with Java.
 The reference implementation for JAX-RS is [Jersey](http://jersey.java.net/) and ships as OSGi bundles.
 This project connects Jersey and OSGi at the *service level*.
-This means that OSGi services can be published as RESTful web services by simply registering them as OSGi services and also consumed as OSGi services ;).
+This means that OSGi services can be published as RESTful web services by simply registering them as OSGi services.
+A neat side feature is that REST services can also be consumed as OSGi services ;).

 *To see how to get started with JAX-RS 2.0 and Jersey please read the [Jersey getting started guide](https://jersey.java.net/documentation/latest/getting-started.html).*